UPenn-CIT599/final-project-85-optimal-portfolio/README.md

 final-project-85-optimal-portfolio created by GitHub Classroom This README file provide detailed information of the project we did.
 We wrote the detailed illustration based on following several aspects.

-* I attached pictures in this file, but they are not visiable here.
-So please also review README.word file, and we can pictures I attached.

 1. Team Members
 2. Project Overview.